NJ3355/JAVA---students-progarm/README.md

 # JAVA---students-progarm
-uses swing gui to create a student and add student information

 Project I created for my intro to java class.
-Uses swing to create a gui to visualize storing a students information and adding data to it.
+Uses swing to create a GUI to visualize storing a students information and adding data to it.

+Technology: Java

 You can open a text file to read data into the program using this format: